Bond that Binds Us Capital Campaign

 $550,000 secured for 2 new staff cabins used in summer 2025

-August 2025 Update: THANK YOU Clearwater Community for responding to the $150,000 challenge in Fall 2024!
+August 2025 Update: THANK YOU, Clearwater Community, for your generous response to the $150,000 challenge in Fall 2024!
 We now have two new staff cabins that were used by senior staff this summer.

 Future Portages